‘DAMAGED GOODS’ (AUDIO)

 These two stories are based on the original novels published in the 1990s by Virgin Publishing.
-‘Damaged Goods’ was a New Adventure novel with the Seventh Doctor, published in 1996, whilst ‘The Well-Mannered War’ was a Missing Adventure novel with the Fourth Doctor, published in 1997.
+‘Damaged Goods’ was a New Adventures novel with the Seventh Doctor, published in 1996, whilst ‘The Well-Mannered War’ was a Missing Adventures novel with the Fourth Doctor, published in 1997.

 Inside the limited special edition, there is a special introduction by Russell T. Davies to ‘Damaged Goods’ as well a special behind-the-scenes interview with the man himself found on Disc 5.
 This makes the box-set extra-special with having the former executive producer of ‘Doctor Who’ aboard.

 I’ve now had the limited special edition of ‘Damaged Goods’ and ‘The Well-Mannered War’ signed by the stars of ‘Doctor Who’.
-This include Sylvester McCoy; Lalla Ward and John Leeson who’ve signed photos in the box set when I’d met them at the ‘Bournemouth Film and Comic Con 2014’, July 2015.
+They include Sylvester McCoy; Lalla Ward and John Leeson who’ve signed photos in the box set when I met them at the ‘Bournemouth Film and Comic Con’ in July 2015.

-Russell T. Davies is well-known as the head writer/executive producer of the revived ‘Doctor Who’ series from 2005-2010.
+Russell T. Davies is well-known as the head writer/executive producer of the revived ‘Doctor Who’ TV series from 2005 to 2010.
 And here’s a story by Russell starring Sylvester McCoy’s Doctor!
 It’s fantastic!

 The story is also more adult and mature than any other ‘Doctor Who’ story I’ve encountered.
-It deals with drug themes and more adult issues that make this drama more ‘Torchwood’ than ‘Doctor Who’.
+It deals with drug themes and some adult issues that make this audio drama more ‘Torchwood’ than ‘Doctor Who’.

 There are also certain references from the new series featured in this audio adaptation of ‘Damaged Goods’.
 There’s a reference to a certain a future ‘time war’ and even ‘Torchwood’ is involved in this.